 Financiers of development and construction projects throughout New South Wales should familiarise themselves with the new building compliance requirements before lending to the sector.
-Partner Emma Donaghue and lawyer Thomas Chow explain how the new framework impacts financiers.
+Partner Emma Donaghue explains how the new framework impacts financiers.

 The number of Occupation Certificate Audits (OC Audits) taking place in New South Wales is on the rise following the commencement of the Residential Apartment Buildings (Compliance and Enforcement Powers) Act in September 2020 and the planned commencement of the Design and Building Practitioners Act on 1 July 2021.
 The new legislation is designed to help restore confidence in the New South Wales building and construction sector following several well publicised issues with the quality of developments in that State.

 The lack of confidence has led Construct NSW to move from an 'education and inform' methodology to an 'accountability, consequences and trustworthiness' framework and has seen an increased use of statutory powers by the Building Commissioner (eg OC Audits).
 As part of Construct NSW's plan to promote the long-term quality and durability of development, OC Audits have increased the focus on the project as a whole rather than the individual parts.